hapax/hapax.github.io/assets/mindjam.md

 of "brainjam" by which our life is pickled into the spacetime continuum.
-The sense that time passes and the impression of sequence are (and must be) cognitive artefacts rather than some incorrigible metaphysical observations.
+The sense that time passes and the impression of sequence are (and must be) cognitive artefacts rather than incorrigible metaphysical data.

 For arguments in favour of this view, and other elaborations, I refer to that post.